axibase/atsd/rule-engine/overrides.md

 * Row 2.
 This rule raises `ERROR` alert if disk usage exceeds **50%** for entity `nurswgvml010`.
 * Row 3.
 This rule raises `ERROR` alert if disk usage on `/` mount point exceeds **90%** for entity `nurswgvml007`.
 Note that once a rule is matched, the default condition is not evaluated for this window, and therefore an alert is be raised for `/` on `nurswgvml007` with disk usage of **85%**.
 * Row 4.
 Raise `ERROR` alert if disk usage exceeds **60%** for any entity in the `disk_prod` group.
 Otherwise, raise `WARNING` alert, if disk usage is greater than **30%** for the same entities.
-* If not rule was matched, evaluate the default condition.
+* If no rule is matched, evaluate the default condition.

 ## Multiple Override Tables